 6) Plastic Water Bottle – Squeeze an empty water bottle and release the pressure slowly over an egg yolk.
 It will create suction and you can easily transfer yolks to another bowl.

 7) Button – Never lose a matching earring again by storing them together using a normal button.

-8) Kneaded Rubber Eraser – They’re great for removing pencil marks but did you know they are also great for removing scuff marks on hardwood or tile floors?
+8) Kneaded Rubber Eraser – They’re great for removing pencil marks but did you know they are also there are rubber eraser life hacks for removing scuff marks on hardwood or tile floors?

 9) Paper Clip – Use a jumbo paper clip to help fasten your bracelet together.

 10) Emery Board – Use one to gently polish off scuff marks on your suede shoes.

 11) Curtain Rings – Use old shower curtain rings and a clothes hanger to create a handy scarf holder.

 12) Rubber Band – Get a better grip on a stripped screw by placing a rubber band between it and the screwdriver.

 13) Rubber Band – Prevent kids from accidentally locking the door or make a door easy to open if you have your hands full by using a rubber band.